NAMlab/deepCRE_reimplemented/readme.md

 The training process creates multiple output files.
 The most obvious and important one are the trained models.
 These are saved in the `saved_models` folder and are named according to the output_name parameter in the json configuration file.
-The models are saved in a h5 format and can be loaded and used for predictions or interpretation.
+The models are saved in a h5 format and can be loaded and used for predictions or explanation.
 The training process also creates a summary file, that is saved in the `results/training` folder.
 The summary file is a csv containing information about the training process in tabular fashion.
 For each of the models of the cross validation, loss, accuracy, auROC (area under the receiver operating characteristic curve) and auPR (area under the precision recall